Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/es-backups-api.md

 ## Scheduler's parameters valid values

 * The maximum `backupsLimit` is currently set to 10.
-If you try to change the limit to a larger value (for example to 20) you will receive the following error response:
+If you try to change the limit to a larger value (for example, to 20), you will receive the following error response:

 <pre><code>
 {